dclfbk/coolcitytrack/docs/fragility_climateshelders.md

   - Percentage of renter-occupied dwellings at the 2011 Census
   - Median per capita equivalent income of resident households - Fiscal year 2020
   - Percentage of households with a 2020 median per capita equivalent income of less than €12,853 (equal to 60% of the median)

+The overall indicator of **potential fragility** was calculated as a weighted average of the three scope indicators (demographic, social, economic), giving greater weight to the social scope.